coreos/zincati/docs/development/fleetlock/protocol.md

 ## Overview

-This is a request-response protocol, where operations are always initiated by the client (i.e. Zincati).
+The FleetLock protocol is a request-response protocol where operations are always initiated by the client (i.e. Zincati).
 Each operation consists of a JSON payload sent as a POST request to the server.

 At an high level, the client can perform two operations: